37 Downing Street

 What makes Surrey so desirable is the sheer amount of green space available for anything from weekend walks through to festivals and other special events.
 Even if you are in central London, a short train ride will transport you to somewhere completely different where you can immerse yourself in small-town charm and enjoy numerous outdoor activities.

-Served by Southwest Trains, many areas of Surrey are easily accessible by rail from London Waterloo and road connections are also plentiful, so even if you’re looking for a day trip out of the City, Surrey is well within reach.
+Served by Southwest Trains, many areas of Surrey are easily accessible by rail from London Waterloo and road connections are also plentiful, so even if you’re looking for a day trip out of the city, Surrey is well within reach.

 Beautiful urban centres

 The first major settlement in Surrey is Farnham.
 This is 35km from London, and on the Hampshire border.
 With historic Georgian architecture and Farnham Castle, which is still open to the public and used for weddings and functions, Farnham is a magnet to lovers of history.
 It has also been closely linked with creative arts, for example clay from the area is used all around the country in pottery and brickmaking.
-The settlement is located on the River Whey and borders an area of natural beauty.
+The settlement is located on the River Wey and borders an area of natural beauty.
 This makes Farnham perfect for people looking to spend time in touch with nature.
 Living in Farnham is also very convenient due to its excellent connections to London and Guildford.
 Theatres and entertainment venues are also readily available, and all of this leads to a lively and bustling town with an attractive town centre which is very pleasant to live in.

 Another major settlement in Surrey is Guildford.
 Guildford is 27 miles from London, and only a 30 minute train journey making it the ideal place to live for anyone working in London.
 Like Farnham, Guildford offers historical value to Surrey, with an enormous and stunning cathedral, as well as a tower.
 It is also well known for its luxury shops, and is the main retail centre for Surrey.
-Guildford also offers a leisure centre meaning that there are lots of activities ranging from swimming to ten pin bowling to ice skating for the whole family.
+Guildford also offers a leisure centre providing lots of activities ranging from swimming to ten pin bowling to ice skating for the whole family.
 Lastly, and perhaps most importantly, Guildford is home to some outstanding schools like George Abbot School, Christ’s College, and St Peter’s Catholic School.

 Haslemere is a town in the South of Surrey, which borders West Sussex.
-The A3 is easily accessible to the West and the River Whey is to the South.
+The A3 is easily accessible to the West and the River Wey is to the South.
 There is also a station allowing easy commuting.
 The high street in Haslemere offers lots of shops and amnesties such as pubs and supermarkets.
 Surrounded by hills and rolling countryside, Haslemere is another excellent place for nature lovers, as well as cyclists and joggers; and the numerous parks in the town add to this.
 There are also historic houses in the area as well as a farmers market every month where fresh produce is sold.
 This makes Haslemere another enjoyable and easy to live place.

 Home to 17th century Tudor buildings Godalming is another important part of Surrey.
 There are good transport links via roads, rails and airports: Gatwick and Heathrow are only 30km away, as is London making Godalming home to the commuter belt.
-With the numerous pubs, sport clubs, independent schools; as well as a famous independent school in Charterhouse and good state schools; Godalming has often been voted as one of the best places to live in England.
+With the numerous pubs, sport clubs, independent schools; as well as the famous independent school in Charterhouse and good state schools; Godalming has often been voted as one of the best places to live in England.

 Rowledge is on the border with Hampshire and is a small village created during the Norman Conquest.
 Offering lots of amenities such as pubs and a few shops, Rowledge is an ideal place to visit.